 At this point, you could just book a long-haul premium flight that'll put you well beyond your required targets - especially useful if you were already planning a holiday trip - but we're trying to do this as quickly and efficiently as possible, so let's press on!

 Step Four: Finding Destinations

 As you can see, there are several options throughout North America.
-Winnipeg, New Orleans and Dallas are likely options, though if I'm trying to knock this out in a single day, I'd probably avoid an unnecessary border crossing for the added expense and hassle of clearing customs twice, unless the flight was a great deal.
+Winnipeg, New Orleans and Dallas are likely options, though if I'm trying to knock this out in a single day, I'd probably avoid the extra time and hassle of clearing customs twice, unless the flight was a great deal.

-It's also probably best to avoid options like Kansas City or Halifax, that are so close to the minimum distance, since each airline keeps its own mileage charts, and for example Air Canada's are ever-so-slightly shorter than public databases like GCMap or AirMilesCalculator.
+It's also probably best to avoid options like Kansas City or Halifax, that are really close to the minimum distance, since each airline keeps its own mileage charts that don't always exactly match public databases like GCMap or AirMilesCalculator.
 Again, we don't want to do all this flying and then find out we ended up 5 miles short of 50,000!

-So, our best bets are probably Winnipeg, Charlottetown or St. John's, which those public databases I just mentioned, will confirm as respectively 937, 827 and 1,323 miles from Toronto Aiport, enough that it won't matter if the airline's internal chart knocks off a few miles.
+So, our best bets are probably Winnipeg, Charlottetown or St. John's; respectively, 937, 827 and 1,323 miles from Toronto Aiport, enough that it won't matter if the airline's internal chart knocks off a few miles.